DhruboSaha/Multimodal-Deep-Learning-for-Materials/README.md

 The relevant paper is "A science directed progressive neural network for multimodal prediction of elastoplastic behavior in composite materials" published in Composites Part A. Please email me at dsaha36@gatech.edu or dhrubo.saha.117@gmail.com if you don't have access to the journal, and I will send you the paper.

 # Note
 This repository is currently outdated because the posted datasets and codes are from almost a year back, and many modifications and additions were made since.
-All the codes are also not uploaded yet.
+All the codes were also not uploaded.
 Before the end of July 2025, I will upload all the up-to-date code notebooks.